 A common misconception is that the Rubicon is a completely separate Jeep model from the Wrangler, whereas the Rubicon is simply a type of Wrangler.
-In this article we will compare the Wrangler Rubicon to the Wrangler Sahara.
+In this article we will compare the Wrangler Rubicon to the Wrangler Sport.

 The word Jeep has always been synonymous with adventure and exploration.
 The design and workmanship behind Jeep is focused on creating a vehicle that can go anywhere.
 Since 1945, Jeep has been the go-to for drivers who want to venture into the unknown and explore places that are off the grid.
 Whether you want to coast down sand dunes or drive through overgrown mud trails, a jeep is the ride for you.
 Continue reading to discover the difference between the two most popular Jeep models: Wrangler and Rubicon.

 The Wrangler is the classic Jeep model.
 If you close your eyes and imagine a jeep, you’ll probably be thinking of a Wrangler.
 It’s perfect for off-road travel but it’s also a great city car.
 The Wrangler is a popular option mainly because it’s so versatile.
 It’s easy to add different parts and features to enhance its off-road capability.
 This is one reason why it’s a go-to for first time Jeep buyers.
 You can get that classic Jeep look and have the option to customize the car as you get acquainted with the Jeep lifestyle and philosophy!

 Jeep Wrangler Rubicon